Skip to Content

 What is Conditional Love?

 Conditional love is a type of love that is based on “conditions” or circumstances that a person feels need to be present in order to give love to someone else.
 “Love” from this person may disappear during difficult moments and the person may withhold love in order to gain something.
+This person’s love for you isn’t real love, and likely stems from a lack of trust, both of themselves and of you.

 RELATED POST: